ezcodesit/Limit-Order-Book/README_DETAILED.md

 Holds type aliases and enum definitions shared across the engine:
 - `Price` / `Quantity`: 64-bit integers for tick-based math.
 - `Side`, `TimeInForce`: strongly typed enums.
-- `OrderIdHash`: FNV-1a hash functor used by unordered maps to avoid pulling in `<functional>` hashing overhead.
+- `OrderId`: monotonic internal identifier used in the hot path (external strings are mapped to these once by the CLI layer).

 ### 2.2 `include/orderbook/Order.h`
 Defines the `Order` object and its embedded `OrderNode`:
-- Orders carry public fields (id, price, quantity, side, tif, optional min fill).
+- Orders carry numeric ids, integerised price/qty, side, tif, optional min fill, plus a `resting` flag indicating whether the order currently sits in the book.
 - `OrderNode` links the order into intrusive FIFO lists.
 By embedding the node we avoid additional allocations and keep next/prev pointers cache-local with the order payload.

 ### 2.3 `include/orderbook/IntrusiveList.h`